 “What’s next?” is the perennially insistent question in information technology.
 One common observation about the industry holds that cycles of innovation alternate between hardware and software.
 New types and forms of hardware enable innovations in software that utilize the power of that hardware.
 These innovations create new markets, alter consumer behavior and change how work is performed.
 This, in turn, sets the stage for new types and forms of hardware that complement these emerging product and service markets as well as the new ways of performing work, creating products and fashioning services that they engender.
 For example, the emerging collection of wearable computing devices seems likely to generate a new wave of software/hardware innovation, as my colleague Mark Smith has noted.
 This said, I think that the idea of alternating cycles no longer applies.
 It would be convenient if we could assign discrete time periods to hardware dominance and software dominance, but like echoes as they fade, the reverberations are no longer as neatly synchronized as they once were.
 Moreover, adoption and adaptation of technology by consumers reflected in the design of work, products and services always lags – and lags in different ways, further blurring the timing of cycles.

-Topics: Mobile, Performance Management, Predictive Analytics, ERP, Operational Performance Management (OPM), Reporting, Wearable Computing, Management, close, closing, computing, planning and budgeting, Analytics, Business Analytics, Business Collaboration, Cloud, Cloud Computing, Accounting, Business Performance Management (BPM), Customer Performance Management (CPM), finance, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), FPM
+Topics: Mobile, Performance Management, Predictive Analytics, ERP, Office of Finance, Operational Performance Management (OPM), Reporting, Wearable Computing, Management, close, closing, computing, Analytics, Business Analytics, Business Collaboration, Cloud Computing, Business Performance Management (BPM), Customer Performance Management (CPM), finance, Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), FPM